-As evidenced by the section titles, the proposed equipment at the BIC is not subject to the requirements of Subpart M to 40 CFR Part 61.
+As evidenced by the section titles, the proposed equipment is not subject to the requirements of Subpart M to 40 CFR Part 61.

 Section 11 of 7 DE Admin.
 Code 1121 focuses on emission standards for beryllium.
 According to Section 11.1, the provisions of this section of the regulation apply to the following stationary sources: